 Lighter Chicken and Biscuits

 Our new take on a Southern comfort food has a surprise: It's not too good to be truly healthy.
-While the biscuits bake, the creamy chicken stew comes together in only 15 minutes.
-If the stew is too thick, thin it out with a little water.

 - Total Time: